EdgeCaseZA/FeedStoreAPI/documentation.md

 - The `|` symbol defines the options that the relevant attribute can take on.
 Only one of the options is allowed per attribute.
 - In the API Reference section, when an attribute is stated to be _**optional**_ it means that either the attribute will be missing, _**or**_ the attribute value will be an empty string.

+## 5. Web Methods: Synchronisation

+### 5.1 Request Snapshot

+#### 5.1.1 Overview

+- A client calls this to initiate a Snapshot resend of **all object types.**
+- The next call to the `GetChanges` method will result in the current change queue being paused, while a full Snapshot stream of all object types is sent.
+After the snapshot has been sent, any queued changes will be sent.
+- If this is called while another Snapshot or Rollback is in progress, that Snapshot/Rollback will be aborted and this new Snapshot will start immediately.
+- Calling this method will raise a `NotifyChangesAvailable` event.
+This allows the client code to be written asynchronously and call `GetChanges` only on receipt of the Notify event.
+- For further details on Snapshot, see the `GetChanges` method.